I'm a former computer science researcher whose main interests include 3D art, Wordpress, and dogs.

 Note: I am not a representative of Google and I do not have a vested interest in this matter.

 I was merely curious about this issue and decided to do some research into it.
 I had some problems finding a good, straight answer, and that is why I decided to publish my findings in this article.

 This article reports what I discovered from reading various online forums as well as from reading the program policies of YouTube and Google AdSense.

 I did not speak to anyone from these organizations, so what I present here is only based on what I have read and what I have deduced from my own research.

-If you have a different opinion or think that I am mistaken, please let me know so that I can update the hub with more accurate information that can be of use to other online writers.
+If you have a different opinion or think that I am mistaken, please let me know so that I can update the article with more accurate information that can be of use to other online writers.
 Thank you.

 Joel on June 13, 2019: